 Background Check in Germany: What Employers Need to Know in 2026

-A background check in Germany is the systematic verification of applicant information — from identity and qualifications to sanctions lists.
+A background check in Germany is the systematic review of candidate information — from identity and qualifications to sanctions lists.
 The legal basis is Section 26 BDSG (employee data protection) and Article 6 GDPR.
-This guide shows what is permitted, what is not, and how you can proceed in a legally compliant way.
+This guide shows what is allowed, what is not, and how to proceed in a legally compliant way.

-A background check is a structured pre-employment review of applicant information.
-The goal is to make sure the details are accurate and the person is suitable for the role — before you sign an employment contract.
+A background check is a structured pre-employment review of candidate information.
+The goal: make sure the information is accurate and the person is a fit for the role — before you sign an employment contract.

-Identity: Authenticity of the ID document, comparison with the applicant's details
+Identity: authenticity of the ID document, comparison with the candidate information

-Compliance: Sanctions lists (EU, UN, OFAC), PEP status, AML Act requirements
+Compliance: sanctions lists (EU, UN, OFAC), PEP status, AML requirements

-Reputation: Adverse media (negative media reports), public social media profiles
+Reputation: adverse media (negative media coverage), public social media profiles

 Legal basis in Germany